 mechanical abuse as well as some consideration to minimize temperature gradient across these wires.

 “Temperature gradient” mentioned above, is especially true of the junctions formed between the thermocouple and extension wires.

 While on the subject, let us briefly mention that whether a thermocouple is far from the measuring circuitry (hot point) or close to it, noise can cause errors in critical applications.
 We will have some discussion later on noise reduction methods which will provide a good starting point for a carefully constructed system.
 See Figure 6.

-Temp-Pro is a leader in thermocouple manufacturing for a wide range of industries and we welcome inquiries for customized temperature measurement solutions for both commercial and industrial applications.
+Temp-Pro is a leader in all types of thermocouple manufacturing for a wide range of industries and we welcome inquiries for customized temperature measurement solutions for both commercial and industrial applications.